ShawnWang86b/chat-app-frontend/README.md

 **New Features**

-1. users can send image (folders if possible), better draggable.
+1. [ ] users can send image (folders if possible), better draggable.
-2. show users state (green point online, red point off line)
+2. [ ] show users state (green point online, red point off line)
-3. chat message need to show send time
+3. [ ] chat message need to show send time
-4. video, may use WebRTC
+4. [ ] video, may use WebRTC
-5. notifications, this should be finished in V1 but failed
+5. [ ] notifications, this should be finished in V1 but failed
-6. find a new library to replace `react-scrollable-feed` and `Lotties-react`.\
+6. [ ] find a new library to replace `react-scrollable-feed` and `Lotties-react`
-7. add a read and unread mark for every message, actually not necessary just for learning purpose.
+7. [ ] add a read and unread mark for every message, actually not necessary just for learning purpose.
-8. users may have a button to check all media file, for example, others send image and file.
+8. [ ] users may have a button to check all media file, for example, others send image and file.
-9. add dark and light theme
+9. [ ] add dark and light theme

-### What have done so far

-**Global**

-1. installed ts, jest, react-test-library.\

-**Auth-SignUp**\

-1. add Regex for register input
-2. add Ref, tip when focus the input
+10. [ ] forgot password, email reset password
+11. [ ] remember me in the sign in page
+12. [ ] sign in, sign up in Google
+13. [✓] sign up helper focus info
+14. [✓] sign in UI design and build
+15. [✓] sign up UI design and build
-3. add feedback icon x,✓ when input
+16. [✓] add feedback icon x,✓ when input
+17. [✓] add Regex for sign up input